sandy56-hash/Health-Info-Task/README.md

 Client enrollment (including invalid program and duplicate enrollment)

+Client search

-Client searchViewing client profiles
+Viewing client profiles

 Future Enhancements:

-Implement a full-fledged backend using a web framework (e.g., Flask).Integrate with a database (e.g., PostgreSQL).
+Implement a full-fledged backend using a web framework (e.g., Flask).
+Integrate with a database (e.g., PostgreSQL).

-Implement user authentication and authorization.Add more comprehensive error handling.
+Implement user authentication and authorization.
+Add more comprehensive error handling.

-Implement a more robust front-end.Add unit tests.Deploy the application.
+Implement a more robust front-end.
+Add unit tests.
+Deploy the application.